Chloé Fall/Winter 2026 Look 1

 Chloé Fall/Winter 2026 Look 17

-While other houses may be experimenting with romantic elements as a stylistic shift, Chloé has always held a natural claim to this aesthetic territory.
+While other houses experiment with romantic elements as a stylistic shift, Chloé has always held a natural claim to this aesthetic territory.
+Kamali’s strategy reads less as reaction and more as reactivation of the house’s historical DNA.

 Chloé Fall/Winter 2026 Look 46